palisadoes/pattoo-agents/README.md

 2. Linux
 3. BSD

 All `pattoo` agents report data using a standardized JSON format.
+The data is sent to a centralized `pattoo` server for processing.

 ## Documentation
 See the [`docs/` directory](docs/README.md) for more details on: